pact-foundation/pact-ruby/README.md

 It should run with all your other tests.
 If an integration is broken, you want to know about it *before* you check in.

+#### Stub calls to downstream systems

+Consider making a separate pact with the downstream system and using shared fixtures.

-#### Use the real database
+#### Consider carefully whether to use the real database or stub calls

-Do not stub your database calls for pact:verify.
-This is the best time for you to test your database integration.
-If you stub your database calls, you are getting little more assurance that the real end-to-end will work than if you'd used a unit test.
-It's the appropriate time to incur the overhead of a database call.
+You may choose not stub your database calls for pact:verify.
+This can be a good time for you to test your database integration if you have a simple application, however, for a complex one, you might want to carefully choose a point at which to stub calls.

 ## Gotchas